 There are a number of different articles that fit under the news section.
-These include general news articles, factual news, opinion, analysis, explainers, and promotions.
+These include general news articles, factual news, opinion, analysis, explainers, promotions, shopping, and rumours.

 Our journalists' hands-on first impressions of a product; we've seen the device, touched it.
 These initial impressions are not always based on a final review.